 The arrangement shown here is for viola and piano, and the sheet music parts for this are the Viola Part and the piano accompaniment (playing from the score).
 Depending on the instrument you play, the viola part can be replaced by any of the following options: Main instruments in C (flute, oboe, violin), High instruments in C (piccolo), Bass instruments in C (bassoon, cello, trombone), instruments in B-flat (clarinet, trumpet), instruments in F (cor anglais, french horn) or instruments in E-flat (alto soxophone).
 This Guitar version can be played solo or along with another instrument.

 The audio controls below allow you to play the mp3 version of I Saw Three Ships (Tune B) for viola and piano or you can download the MP3 file.
-You can also download the midi version of I Saw Three Ships (Tune B) for viola and piano or alternatively edit/play the midi file.
+You can also download the midi version of I Saw Three Ships (Tune B) for viola and piano.

 The image below is the first page of the sheet music, and here you can download the full sheet music for I Saw Three Ships (Tune B) for viola and piano in PDF format.